luiselizondo/rabbitmq-lib/README.md

 Currently it supports Queues, Topics (publish/subscribe) and RPC.

+This version also supports delayed message queues using the rabbitmq-delayed-message-exchange plugin.

 On Version 2 we made a major rewrite of the module to better handle connections and channels and reuse them as much as possible.

 I also split all the functionality in multiple classes you can use without having to load the whole library.